Leadership is defined as ‘a process of social influence which maximizes the efforts of others toward the achievement of a greater good’.

 Module 1: Clear of the Elevating Leadership Program is a full day workshop focused on being clear about who you are, your leadership style and how you behave and communicate.
 We use the psychometric profile, the DISC which is backed up with research, is easy to understand, and is incredibly accurate.
 At the end of the workshop, you will know how you behave and communicate, and how you are perceived.
 With this knowledge, you can now identify what you want to work on to improve the way you interact with others to improve relationships, communication and ultimately team functioning.

-This program is being held on Friday 2 August and Wednesday 30 October in Melbourne.
+This program is being held on Wednesday 30 October in Melbourne.

 Janine Stratford, is a Leadership Coach and Career Strategist, working with teachers and leaders in schools across Australia and New Zealand.
 A former teacher and school leader, she is passionate about developing great leaders as role models for their schools and their students.
 You can find out more about Janine at www.coachingfocus.com.au